Integrated services and consulting and community facilities use policy

 Insurance

-Early Learning Victoria requires most third parties using Early Learning Victoria spaces to provide proof that they are adequately covered by insurance upon signing a hire or licence agreement.
-This is provided by way of a Certificate of Currency (also known as a Confirmation of Cover) which is a summary of the cover provided by an insurance agency.
+Most third parties using Early Learning Victoria spaces will need to provide proof of adequate insurance when they sign a hire or licence agreement.
+This means showing a Certificate of Currency (or ‘Confirmation of Cover’), summarising the cover provided by an insurance agency.

-• that the correct template is used when entering into an agreement
+• the correct template has been used

 3.1 Responsibilities of families